VitoChan01/Land_centric_process_monitoring/README.md

 # Seed_to_harvest_process_monitoring
-**Seed-to-Harvest Process Monitoring using Remote Sensing**
+**Monitoring Cultivation Processes with Uncertain States using Remote Sensing**

-Cultivation processes can only be captured indirectly through information systems.
-Therefore, real-time monitoring of them is an open and complex challenge.
-In this paper, we address the unique challenges of cultivation processes.
-More specifically, we introduce a novel technique to generate event logs of seed-to-harvest processes with the help of satellite data.
-We evaluate our approach using publicly available data from the United States.
-The evaluation demonstrates the viability of process mining as a technique for automatic monitoring of cultivation processes.
+Process mining has been intensively used for business processes that are extensively supported by information systems.
+The tight integration of information processing and process execution as leveraged in the service sector is however fully absent in agricultural processes such as land cultivation.
+Cultivation processes exhibit some challenging characteristics that make it difficult to monitor them in real-time: they unfold continuously over time, however with clearly identifiable states, while being exposed to the risk of various failure conditions that can hit any time.
+In this paper, we address this challenge of cultivation processes.
+We introduce a novel technique to generate event logs of seed-to-harvest processes as typical examples of cultivation with the help of satellite data.
+We evaluate our approach using publicly available data from the United States and demonstrate its validity.

 **Framework**
 In this study we have developed a framework for monitoring agricultural business process through satellite.